 How Is Reckless Driving Different From Careless Driving?

 Reckless driving can be considered equal to the civil infraction of “careless driving” but with the added element of intent.
 Reckless driving occurs when the driver knows that he or she is operating his or her vehicle in an unsafe manner that may result in damage to property or compromise the safety and wellbeing of other people both within and surrounding the general vicinity.

-- Careless driving is driving that is not done in a careful and prudent manner.
-For example, a driver who goes several miles over the speed limit during a rain storm, or makes a right-hand turn without checking that both right and left directions are clear, is participating in careless behavior on the road.
+In contrast, careless driving occurs when driving is not done in a careful and prudent manner.
+For example, a driver who increases the speed of his or her vehicle several miles per hour over the speed limit during a rainstorm, or someone who makes a right-hand turn without checking that both right and left directions are clear, participates in careless behavior on the road.

-If the reckless driving resulted in property damage, the offense is a first degree misdemeanor with a maximum of one year in jail, one year of probation and/or a $1,000 fine.
-A conviction for willful, wanton and reckless driving where bodily injury resulted is a third degree felony with a maximum of 5 years in prison, 5 years of probation and up to a $5,000 fine.
+If the reckless driving resulted in property damage, the offense is a first-degree misdemeanor with a maximum of one year in jail, one year of probation and/or a $1,000 fine.
+A conviction for willful, wanton, and reckless driving through which bodily injury resulted is charged a third-degree felony with a maximum of 5 years in prison, 5 years of probation and up to a $5,000 fine.